-DANC 1230 Modern Dance II

-Semesters Offered: Fall, Spring This course builds on the technique, theory and vocabulary acquired in Modern Dance; I. It introduces students to the intermediate-level principles of both classical and contemporary dance technique styles.; Movement is presented by means of demonstration, description and exploration.
-Emphasis is on alignment, coordination, strength, release, proprioception, muscular control, and artistry.
-This course is repeatable for credit.
-Prerequisite: DANC 1200 or Permission of Instructor
+DANC 1230 Modern Dance II Semester(s) Taught: Fall, Spring Credits, Lecture hours, Lab hours: (2:2:1) Description: This course builds on the technique, theory and vocabulary acquired in Modern Dance; I. It introduces students to the intermediate-level principles of both classical and contemporary dance technique styles.; Movement is presented by means of demonstration, description and exploration.
+Emphasis is on alignment, coordination, strength, release, proprioception, muscular control, and artistry.This course is repeatable for credit.
+Prerequisites: DANC 1200 or Permission of

-DANC 1330 The Creative Process
+DANC 1330 The Creative Process Semester(s) Taught: TBA

-This course is a multi-disciplinary approach to the creative process.
+Credits, Lecture hours, Lab hours: (3:2:2) Description: This course is a multi-disciplinary approach to the creative process.
 It explores the development of individual artistry and personal preference.
 By examining creativity in other disciplines (art, music, architecture, literature) it promotes the development of individual voice and point of view in dance.
-This course is a prerequisite for Choreography I.
+This course is a prerequisite for Choreography I. Prerequisites: None